Curriculum

 Python 3.10.5

 Most macOS versions come with Python pre-installed.
-Check by running:
+Confirm this by running the following line:

 python3 --version

-If it shows a version lower than Python 3.7, you should install the latest version.
+If it prints out a version lower than Python 3.7, you would need to install the latest version.

 Homebrew is a package manager for macOS that makes installation easier.